The top 10 largest US Jackpots

-Lottery players will have a chance at winning an estimated $1.6 billion jackpot in Tuesday night's Mega Millions drawing, which would tie the largest lottery prize in U.S. history.
+Lottery players will have a chance at winning an estimated $1.6 billion jackpot in Tuesday night's Mega Millions drawing and an estimated $620 million in Wednesday night's Powerball jackpot.

 2. $758.7 million, Powerball, Aug.
 23, 2017 (one ticket, from Massachusetts)